unifyai/unify-docs-old/docs/concepts/unify_api.rst

 You can see your balance, top-up your balance, and set automatic refill on the `billing page <https://console.unify.ai/billing>`_.

-You can get your current credit balance with a HTTP request:
+You can also get your current credit balance with a HTTP request:

 .. code-block::